Westfalen AG: Gases division

-Since it was founded in 1923, Westfalen AG has developed industrial gases from regional through to European-oriented suppliers, with branches, sales offices, warehouses and facilities as well as subsidiaries in France, Benelux, Austria and Switzerland.
+Since it was founded in 1923, Westfalen AG & Co.
+KG has developed industrial gases from regional through to European-oriented suppliers, with branches, sales offices, warehouses and facilities as well as subsidiaries in France, Benelux, Austria and Switzerland.
 The product portfolio comprises over 300 standardized gases and gas mixtures – including industrial gases, refrigerants, laboratory gases, food gases, gases for medical and pharmaceutical use, for inhalation, test and measuring gases, laser gas, and welding and weld shielding gases.

 A speciality gas centre manufactures analysis gases in line with users' specific recipes.
 The speciality gas centre has been an accredited test and calibration laboratory since 2006.

 The range of industrial gases include standard purities of argon, carbon dioxide, oxygen, nitrogen, hydrogen and compressed air.
 The speciality gases on offer are high-purity grade argon, helium, oxygen, nitrogen, hydrogen, synthetic air, nitrous oxide (laughing gas), methane and propane.
 Gases for medical and pharmaceutical use and for inhalation include liquid and gaseous oxygen for ventilation and dinitrogen monoxide as an anaesthetic.
 In the food industry, gases are used for cooling, freezing, hydrogenation, foaming or packaging.

 These gases are all produced using air separation at Hörstel in the Tecklenburg region, Westphalia, in Laichingen (near Ulm) and in Le Creusot in France.
-Hörstel, as well as being Westfalen AG's speciality gas centre, also bottles high purity and speciality gases including helium.
+Hörstel, as well as being Westfalen AG & Co.
+KG's speciality gas centre, also bottles high purity and speciality gases including helium.
 Hydrogen is produced in Salzbergen using steam reforming.
 Acetylene was produced and bottled in Münster-Gremmendorf.